 What equipment will I need?

-All basic equipment (BCD, regulators, Semi-Dry & cylinder) and cylinder fills are included in the price of your course where needed.
+All basic equipment (BCD, regulators, Semi-Dry & cylinder) are included in the price of your course where needed.
 However, at this stage in your diving, being an experienced diver is a time where you should start considering purchasing your own diving equipment.
 Pop into our dive centre for help & advise on choosing the right equipment for you and your style of diving.

 It is a requirement that you have your own mask, snorkel and neoprene boots for health & safety reasons.
 You are also required to have your own primary and back-up torch for this course.